'Four pack of Leffe Blonde and pinot noir': Hamilton isolation escapee's brazen booze run

 He said the man paid by cash.
 Because of this every single note and coin in the register had to be cleaned this morning.

+The liquor store is about a nine-minute walk from the Distinction Hotel managed isolation facility where the man escaped, according to Google Maps.

-Over the last few hours every part of the store where the man had wandered had been wiped clean.
+Over the last few hours every part of the store where the man had wandered to had been wiped clean.

 "We've wiped down all the counters with sanitizer and we trashed all the empty boxes he touched," said the man.